tanaygattani8/Health-Safety-System/README.md

 pip install -r requirements.txt
 ```

-*(Note: You will need to create a `requirements.txt` file containing the necessary packages.
-A good starting point would be: `tensorflow, opencv-python, scikit-learn, numpy, scipy, imutils`)*

 ### 3\.
 Download Pre-trained Models

 This project requires pre-trained models for face detection and person detection.